Exploiting the advantages of both supervised and unsupervised learning

 We have applied machine learning as part of custom solutions to complex exploration and geotechnical problems since 2015.
 Our advanced geological modelling and geophysical inversion tools give us the capability to create a fully integrated interpretation, capturing all the relevant features in a single earth model, as input to machine learning algorithms.
 This makes for sound feature engineering, a key success factor for the application of AI to mineralized system targeting.

-Case study: Radiometric alteration footprinting in IOCG environment, Mount Dore project area, AU.
+Radiometric alteration footprinting in IOCG environment, Mount Dore project area, AU

-John is the founder and President of Mira Geoscience.
-He has extensive mining industry experience focusing on quantitative, multi-disciplinary 3D and 4D interpretation for mineral exploration and geotechnical decision support.
+John has extensive mining industry experience focusing on quantitative, multi-disciplinary 3D and 4D interpretation for mineral exploration and geotechnical decision support.
 He currently leads our technology strategy and our geotechnical business.
 Prior to founding Mira Geoscience in 1999, he spent 10 years at the Noranda Technology Centre as a Senior Scientist in their rock mechanics group.
 He obtained an MSc in geological engineering and a PhD in geophysics from Queen’s University.
 John is based in Montreal.

 Latest news